Religion and the Russian invasion of Ukraine: Other Christianity

-The day after the invasion began, The Church of Jesus Christ of Latter-day Saints said that it would "pray that this armed conflict will end quickly" and "that the controversies will end peacefully," but did not directly refer to either Ukraine or Russia in the statement.

-Pope Francis, head of the Roman Catholic Church, has condemned the invasion.
+Pope Francis, head of the Catholic Church, has condemned the invasion.
 On 16 March, Pope Francis and Patriarch Kirill held a video meeting to discuss the invasion for the first time.
 Afterwards, they released a joint statement saying they "stressed the exceptional importance of the ongoing negotiation process, expressing their hope for the soonest achievement of a just peace."
+On 30 April 2023, Pope Francis announced that the Vatican is taking part in a secret "peace mission" to try to end the war between Russia and Ukraine.
+In May, he warned Patriarch Kirill against being "Putin's altar boy" and criticised his support for the invasion.

 Claire Giangravé of Religious News Service has argued that the invasion has "set back the clock on overcoming the Christian divide between East and West."

+Archbishop Dietrich Brauer, head of the Evangelical-Lutheran Church of Russia, left Russia in March 2022.
+He had previously condemned the invasion.

+On 24 February 2024, the day the invasion began, the Kyiv Temple of The Church of Jesus Christ of Latter-day Saints was shut down.
+The next day, The Church of Jesus Christ of Latter-day Saints said that it would "pray that this armed conflict will end quickly" and "that the controversies will end peacefully," but did not directly refer to either Ukraine or Russia in the statement.
+Peggy Fletcher Stack and David Noyce of The Salt Lake Tribune attributed the church's reluctance to explicitly condemn the invasion to an attempt at protecting their members in Russia and Ukraine.